Dental extraction: Healing process

 The chance of further bleeding reduces as healing progresses, and is unlikely after 24 hours.
 The blood clot is covered by epithelial cells which proliferate from the gingival mucosa of socket margins, taking about 10 days to fully cover the defect.
 In the clot, neutrophils and macrophages are involved as an inflammatory response takes place.
 The proliferative and synthesizing phase next occurs, characterized by proliferation of osteogenic cells from the adjacent bone marrow in the alveolar bone.
 Bone formation starts after about 10 days from when the tooth was extracted.
 After 10–12 weeks, the outline of the socket is no longer apparent on an X-ray image.
 Bone remodeling as the alveolus adapts to the edentulous state occurs in the longer term as the alveolar process slowly resorbs.
 In maxillary posterior teeth, the degree of pneumatization of the maxillary sinus may also increase as the antral floor remodels.

 Post-extraction management

 Post-operative instructions

 Post-operative instructions following tooth extractions can be provided to encourage healing of the socket and prevent post-operative complications from arising.
 The advice listed below is usually given verbally, and can be supplemented with instructions in the written form.
 The combination of both methods of delivery has been found to reduce the severity of pain experienced by patients post-extraction and results in higher levels of patient satisfaction compared to verbal post-operative instructions alone.

 General advice

 The following can be recommended to encourage healing after a tooth extraction.
-This advice is based on guidance applicable to the United Kingdom (UK).